safforddr/tpm_keys/README.md

     tpm2go_restore.sh       # restore the local TPM's DRSK from the tpm2go

 The tpm2go support in tpm2-tss is upstream in the master, but (as of Fedora 39) has not made it downstream.
-To add this support, builf the upstream version with:
+To add this support, build the upstream version with:

     sudo dnf install libtool automake autoconf autoconf-archive libusb1-devel sudo dnf builddep tpm2-tss